 Leica D-LUX Typ 109 vs Sony A7R III

-The Leica D-LUX (Typ 109) and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2017.
+The Leica D-LUX (Typ 109) and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2017.
 The D-LUX Typ 109 is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (A7R III) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.